 Credo is a donation-based coffee shop, but there is a list available where one can find suggested donation amounts for each item.
 The Exchange location has a special menu of handcrafted specialty drinks such as The Dorian Grey: Earl Grey Tea concentrate, dark chocolate sauce, vanilla extract, and steamed whole milk.
 They roast coffee with origins in Guatemala and Nicaragua in small batches and in close collaboration with Coffee Roasters Alliance.

-They now have three locations; the original in College Park, at Florida Hospital’s Health Village, and inside the North Quarter Market.
+They have two locations; Florida Hospital’s Health Village, and inside the North Quarter Market.

 If you’ve been to a local coffee shop in Orlando, you’ve probably already enjoyed Lineage Coffee.
 Lineage Coffee is brewed at various Central Florida locations including Duo 58 in Oviedo, New General in Winter Park, Cozee Cafe in Lake Mary, and Lineage’s own coffee shop inside East End Market in the Audubon Park Garden District.
 They roast a variety of single origin coffee beans which rotate from time to time; presently from Ethiopia, Guatemala and Kenya, and roasting takes place at their East End Market location.